|Home | All about Doy Bags | Slide show | Contact us|

-Working together with the local council, the women set up a Recycling Center and started to educate local households to sort their recyclable waste and sell it to the cooperative.
-Juice packs - colorful, tough and non-biodegradable - were particularly well suited to 'creative recycling' and Doy Bags, now our iconic product, quickly became very popular.
+Working together with the local council, the women set up a Recycling Centre and started to educate local households to sort their recyclable waste and sell it to the cooperative.
+Juice packs - colourful, tough and non-biodegradable - were particularly well suited to 'creative recycling' and Doy Bags, now our iconic product, quickly became very popular.

 By proving that there can be a livelihood in garbage, we have succeeded where the juice manufactures have failed to even try to make a difference (despite several recent acts of parliament to regulate 'ecological solid wastes' in the Philippines).

 Our mission is now both environmental and social as we work to improve the lives of local women by creating long-term sustainable employment - providing not only fair and regular wages, but also the skills and dignity that a proper job brings.